rust-lang/edition-guide/src/rust-2018/path-clarity.md

 clear as to what is going on.

-Note: During the 2018 edition preview, there are two variants of the module system under consideration, the "absolute use paths" variant and the "relative paths" variant.
+Note: During the 2018 edition preview, there are two variants of the module system under consideration, the "uniform paths" variant and the "anchored use paths" variant.
 Most of these changes apply to both variants; the two variant sections call out the differences between the two.
-We encourage testing of the new "relative paths" variant introduced in edition preview 2.
+We encourage testing of the new "uniform paths" variant introduced in edition preview 2.
 The release of the 2018 edition will use one of these two variants.

 Here's a brief summary:

 * `extern crate` is no longer needed
 * The `crate` keyword refers to the current crate.
-* Relative paths variant: Paths work uniformly in both `use` declarations and in other code, both in the top-level module and in submodules, and may use either absolute paths or local names relative to the current module.
+* Uniform paths variant: Paths work uniformly in both `use` declarations and in other code.
+Paths work uniformly both in the top-level module and in submodules.
+Any path may start with a crate, with `crate`, `super`, or `self`, or with a local name relative to the current module.
-* Absolute use paths variant: Paths in `use` declarations are always absolute and begin with a crate name (or `crate`); paths in other code may use absolute paths or local names relative to the current module.
+* Anchored use paths variant: Paths in `use` declarations always start with a crate name, or with `crate`, `super`, or `self`.
+Paths in code other than `use` declarations may also start with names relative to the current module.
 * A `foo.rs` and `foo/` subdirectory may coexist; `mod.rs` is no longer needed when placing submodules in a subdirectory.